bhrnjica/daany/docs/UserGuide.md

 Add calculated column
 ---------------------

 Adding calculated column into data frame is often task.
-We use this feature whe performing features engineering or feature selection during data preparation.
+We use this feature when performing features engineering or feature selection during data preparation.
 In order to add new column into data frame which is based on the calculation on each rows in the data frame use `AddCalculatedColumn` method.
 The method has two variants with current row as dictionary or as list collection.
 Both methods are very similar, so we are going to show the example by using the first variant.
 The following code shows adding calculated column into existing data frame:

 ```csharp